UC Davis plays 17 games against six teams that reached the NCAA Tournament, including three conference champions

 In 1997, in a national setting, Vaughn was one of six coaches named to the USA Baseball support staff for its 1997 National Team Trials in Tampa, Fla., where he assisted in player evaluation and development.
 Internationally, Vaughn spent two summers working for Major League Baseball International in Europe.
 In the summer of 1992, he served as a baseball envoy to Czechoslovakia and Poland.
 Then in 1994, he was the pitching coach for the Great Britain National Team as they played in the European “B” Pool Championships.

-Vaughn pitched for the Aggies from 1989-92, winning nine games while starting 26 and relieving in 11 others.
+Vaughn began his Aggie career as a four-year letter winner from 1989-92, winning nine games on the mound while starting 26 and relieving in 11 others.
 He was an honorable mention All-NCAC selection his senior year and won his last four decisions as an Aggie, including his final three starts.

 Vaughn graduated from UC Davis in 1992 with a degree in biological sciences.
-He received his master's degree in management from National University in 1999.
-He and his wife, Dana, were married on New Year's Eve in 1998.
+He received his master’s degree in management from National University in 1999.
+He and his wife, Dana, were married on New Year’s Eve, 1998.
 They have a son, Jackson, and a daughter, Casey.